wearenolte/wp-plugin/README.md

 ## Getting Started

 ### Clone the repo
-To start a new project without the LeeanPlugin commit history you can run:
+To start a new project without the LeanPlugin commit history you can run:

 ```
-git clone --depth=1 git@github.com:moxie-leean/LeeanPlugin.git <your-project-name>
+git clone --depth=1 git@github.com:moxie-lean/wp-plugin.git <your-project-name>
 ```

-The depth=1 tells git to only pull down one commit worth of historical data.
+The `depth=1` tells git to only pull down one commit worth of historical data.

 ### Install dependencies

-LeeanPlugin uses Composer to manage dependencies.
+`LeanPlugin` uses Composer to manage dependencies.
 Run the following in the project's root directory:

 ```
 composer install && composer update